AtmaTek/WorldsCollide/beta_readme.txt

 1) -bmbs for Kielbasigo's "Shuffle/randomize bosses and statues together"
 2) -rec6 for a 6th excluded command
-3) -sch for "Steal Rate is improved and rare steals are more likely"
+3) -sch for "Steal Rate is improved and rare steals are more likely" or
+   -sca for "Steal will always succeed if enemy has an item"
 4) -frw for "Removes only the worst flashes from animations.
 Ex: Learning Bum Rush, Bum Rush, Quadra Slam/Slice, Flash, etc." or
    -frm for "Removes most flashes from animations.
 Includes Kefka Death."